-YEAR 2019/20 Transition support for all pupils Additional transition support for pupils with SEND Individual transition support for pupils with complex / specific needs.
-Pre- admission Home visits by class teachers Induction stay & play sessions~ 6 over the summer term~ parents welcome to stay Meetings with other child care providers i.e. Nursery staff with responsibility for SEND Suitable managed induction as appropriate in order to ensure needs are met Year to Year transition and In-year admissions Mixed age classes New children invited to attend 'taster days' Visits to new classes towards the end of the academic year.
-Additional meetings with parents and pupils offered Teachers transfer information internally and via Provision Mapping.
-Class teachers, TAs & SENDCo meet to discuss needs.
-SENDCo meets with staff from new school to ensure needs are fully understood and requirements to meet needs are in place Transition from school eg: to Year 7 or to new primary school.
-Next Steps: transition work in summer term for all Y6 pupils Y6 teacher meets teachers from other schools and in depth discussions take place about children transferring Teachers meet with pupils prior to starting their secondary school.
-Children attend induction days at their new school.
-Discussions between both SENDCOs prior to entry.
-SEND children have extra visits to new school.
-Enhanced personal transition/induction planned for individual children as appropriate Spring & summer term TAF meetings to involve secondary school.
+Transition YEAR 2019/20 Transition support for all pupils Additional transition support for pupils with SEND Individual transition support for pupils with complex/specific needs.
+Pre- admission Home visits by class teachers Induction stay and play sessions - 6 over the summer term - parents welcome to stay Meetings with other childcare providers i.e. nursery staff with responsibility for SEND Suitable managed induction as appropriate in order to ensure needs are met Year-to-year transition and in-year admissions Mixed age classes New children invited to attend 'taster days' Visits to new classes towards the end of the academic year Additional meetings with parents and pupils offered Teachers transfer information internally and via Provision Mapping.
+Class teachers, teaching assistants and SENDCo meet to discuss needs SENDCo meets with staff from new school to ensure needs are fully understood and requirements to meet needs are in place Transition from school eg: to Y7 or to new primary school Transition work in summer term for all Y6 pupils Y6 teacher meets teachers from other schools and in-depth discussions take place about children transferring Teachers meet with pupils prior to starting their secondary school Children attend induction days at their new school Discussions between both SENDCos prior to entry.
+SEND children have extra visits to new school Enhanced personal transition/induction planned for individual children as appropriate Spring & summer term TAF meetings to involve secondary school